 Holiday at Home is for Senior Citizens, held at St. Boniface Centre on Mondays between 10.30am and 4pm every 6-8 weeks.
 The aim is for everyone to have a fun day away from home in the company of others enjoying a variety of activities, entertainment and home cooked lunch and afternoon tea.
 The emphasis is definitely on fun.

-Once a month we invite our men to come together at 8am for a full English breakfast and a talk from an interesting speaker.
+Once a month we invite our men to come together at 8.30am to 10am for a full English breakfast and a talk from an interesting speaker.
 We’ve had everyone from politicians to church leaders, industry chiefs to those in the media.
 Please have a look at our what’s on page for details of the next event.

 A group for all women to grow in their faith, and enjoy breakfast together!